HatAndBread/s2pd/README.md

 ```

 Let's <a href="https://compassionate-jones-9a151d.netlify.app/">give our game a try.</a>
 There we have it!
-A working game, albeit a rather simple one.
-What can you create?
+A working game, albeit a rather stupid one.
+I think you can do better!
+What will you create?

 # API